Guayabero language

 Guayabero is a Guahiban language that is spoken by a thousand people in Colombia.
 Many of its speakers are monoglots, with few fluent Spanish speakers in the population.

 Phonology

-Guayabero has 6 vowels: /a, e, i, ɨ, o, u/.
+The Guayabero syllable structure can be represented as CV(V)(C)(C).
+Each syllable has an obligatory single consonant onset and a nucleus of one or two vowels.
+An optional coda of at most two consonants can occur in both word-medial and final positions.